 Cycling Col de la Loze from Meribel

 This magnificent climb is located in the heart of French Ski Country and in the Graian Alps subrange of the French Alps.
-Col de la Loze is one of the best cycling experiences in Europe, as much of its length is on a roadway dedicated exclusively to cyclists, and it is ranked the hardest bike climb in France.
+Col de la Loze is one of the best cycling experiences in Europe, since its last 6 kilometers are on a winter ski run that is during the off season dedicated exclusively to cyclists, and it is ranked the hardest bike climb in France.

 Road markers each kilometer.